Free Online Image Resizer

 4

-How do I resize an image without changing aspect ratio?
+Can I resize an image without uploading it?

 5